 1. Risk of food poisoning and other safety issues

 At this time, there are no scientific studies showing any health benefits of RMBD.
-However, numerous studies show that there are health risks for an animal eating a RMBD, ranging from nutritional deficiencies or toxicities, risks from ingestion of bones, and hyperthyroidism.
+However, numerous studies show that there are health risks for an animal eating an RMBD, ranging from nutritional deficiencies or toxicities, risks from ingestion of bones, and hyperthyroidism.
 In addition to these risks, recent scientific studies have shown that nearly all RMBD (whether commercial or home-made) are contaminated with bacteria, as with any type of unprocessed raw meat.Cummings school of veterinary medicine – Link to pdf

-Food poisoning from E. Coli, Legionella, Salmonella and other harmful bacteria poses a serious risk.
-Not only to your cat, but also to you and the people living in your house.
+Food poisoning from E. Coli, Legionella, Salmonella, and other harmful bacteria poses a serious risk.
+Not only to your cat but also to you and the people living in your house.
 It has been shown in multiple scientific studies that cats eating raw meat can spread harmful diseases through their feces in all the places that they frequent.

-Bones pose another potential threat to felines: small and sharp fragments can cause internal bleeding, infections, obstructions and other injuries when moving through the digestive system.
+Bones pose another potential threat to felines: small and sharp fragments can cause internal bleeding, infections, obstructions, and other injuries when moving through the digestive system.

 2. Meat is more expensive than kibble

-For those who are on a budget, one of the more important aspects of raw diets are the costs involved.
+For those who are on a budget, one of the more important aspects of raw diets is the costs involved.
 Depending on the quality of the meat that you buy, it can get a lot more expensive than packaged foods.
 However, nutrients are more densely packed in raw food, meaning you will actually need less volume.

 3. You have to commit